cairo-book/cairo-book/src/ch15-01-dictionaries.md

 # Dictionaries

-Cairo provides along with its core library a dictionary-like type.
+Cairo provides in its core library a dictionary-like type.
 The `Felt252Dict<T>` data type represents a collection of key-value pairs where each key is unique and associated with a corresponding value.
 This type of data structure is known differently across different programming languages such as maps, hash tables, associative arrays and many others.

 The `Felt252Dict<T>` type is useful when you want to organize your data in a certain way for which using an `Array<T>` and indexing doesn't suffice.
 Cairo dictionaries also allow the programmer to easily simulate the existence of mutable memory when there is none.